lgbouma/yieldCode/README.md

   ```
   which should run a baby-version of the simulation in less than a minute.
   If this works, congratulations!
 You've simulated looking at 0.3% of the sky with TESS, for
-  a `shemi_nhemi_nhemi` mission.
+  a `shemi_nhemi_nhemi` mission (2 year primary, one year staying in the northern hemisphere).
   You should have two output files, `temp_test-pri.fits` and `temp_list-ext.fits`.
-  These are the output files from the primary and extended missions.
+  These are the output files from the primary and extended missions (note that the way this
+  works, if you just want primary missions without any kind of extended mission junk,
+  you only need to pay attention to `temp_test-pri.fits`).

   If you want to look at the entire sky, change `prototypeMode`.
   If you want something statistical, up `n_trials`, say to around 20.